 1) Your Blood

-Studies suggest that following cannabis consumption, non-regular users will experience a mild to moderate increase in blood pressure and heart rate.
-This is thought to have an effect on the flow or your body’s blood.
-Repeated users, however, have been witnessed to develop a tolerance to this immediate reaction, and therefore it is debatable whether or not there is even a connection between the two.
+Following cannabis consumption, non-regular users will experience a mild to moderate increase in blood pressure and heart rate.
+This could affect the flow of your body’s blood.
+Repeated users, however, may develop a tolerance to this immediate reaction, and therefore it is debatable whether or not there is even a connection between the two.

-Medical theories suggest that smoking pot can immediately increase your heart rate which can lead to increased blood flow through your vessels.
-This can result in increased bleeding among specific users who take longer to clot.
+Other theories suggest that smoking pot can immediately increase your heart rate, which leads to increased blood flow through your vessels.
+This process might result in increased bleeding among specific users who take longer to clot.

 2) The Pain

-This really depends on the strain you are using and your body’s reaction to weed.
-Some strains will dull your sensitivity/feelings, helping with the pain, while other strains will do the exact opposite.
-For some people, smoking weed before getting tattooed can actually cause more pain than normal as the weed effects the bodies sensitivity to pain.
+This depends on the strain you are using and your body’s reaction to weed.
+Some strains will dull your sensitivity/feelings and help with the pain.
+Others will do the opposite.
+For some people, smoking marijuana before getting tattooed can cause more pain than usual as the weed affects the body’s sensitivity to pain.

 Final Thoughts about Cannabis and Tattoos

 It seems as if there still isn’t conclusive evidence, and while government restrictions continue to confine researchers in this country, we must rely on anecdotes.
 If you insist on using weed while having a tattoo, go for an indica heavy strain or choose CBD.
 Bear in mind that some parlors won’t work with stoned individuals.
 They have seen enough people freak out when the ink hits the skin!

 Share your thoughts and experience on our Facebook page.